 LEARNING IN THE FIELD

-Remember that these are academic programs.
-You should be prepared to work hard with writing assignments, projects and class presentations as part of the process.
+Be prepared to work hard with writing assignments, projects and class presentations as part of the process.
 Also, we want to have an enjoyable and cohesive time together as a group.
-Drugs or alcohol, or inappropriate personal conduct, are not part of the Sierra Institute experience.
+Drugs and alcohol, or inappropriate personal conduct, are not part of the Sierra Institute experience.
 The Sierra Institute reserves the right to dismiss anyone who is a danger to the land, herself/himself, or other group members.

-The day hiking and backpacking can be done by beginners.
-No prior hiking experience is necessary, but you need to be in good shape, able to carry a loaded pack five miles cross country on days we do backpack, and have no chronic/debilitating injuries.
-Wilderness Leadership and Leave No Trace wilderness knowledge and skills will be stressed.
 We work hard to provide a safe learning environment in the backcountry.
 The wildlands classroom, however, is different from studying on campus.
-You need to be aware of the normal risks of backpacking including but not limited to snakebite, flashfloods, getting lost, lightning storms, cross country travel, etc. In general, we will be away from typical emergency response services, hospitals, and medical assistance.
-I have training in wilderness first aid but I am not a health care professional.
-In event of an emergency I will do my best to get you to proper care.
-I will also establish basic safety procedures at the beginning of the program.
+You need to be aware of the normal risks of backpacking including, but not limited to, physical injury, flashfloods, lightning storms, cross country travel, snake and tick bite, etc. In general, we will be away from typical emergency response services, hospitals, and medical assistance.
+Your instructor will have training in wilderness first aid but we are not health care professionals.
+In event of an emergency we will do our best to get you to proper care.
+We will also establish basic safety procedures at the beginning of the program.

 Participants provide their own personal equipment.
-Group items (tents, stoves, pots) are shared by everyone and organized by the instructor before the program.
+Items such as tents, stoves, pots are shared by everyone and organized by the instructor before the program.
 A detailed equipment list will be sent upon acceptance.
-If need be, a tent may be rented inexpensively from the Sierra Institute.
-All of your gear and clothing must fit into a backpack and daypack.
-There are significant space limitations for group travel.